ddsoriano/dnd-public/Rules.md

 - Spellcasters can only use spell scrolls that are part of their class' spell list.
 - REMEMBER THAT YOU CAN ONLY BE ATTUNED TO 3 ITEMS AT A TIME.
 Attunement to an item requires 1 hour, but you can be already attuned to your items before the start of the one-shot.

+# Gameplay
+- We will be running the game on FoundryVTT and not Roll20.
+Details regarding this will follow.
+- Schedule: April 16 (Saturday), 8PM PHT.
+We will probably end around 1AM PHT.